kleenkanteen/about-me-in-5-minutes/README.md

 I enjoy reading interesting articles.
 Many, many hours spent doing so.
 There are some intelligent people out there with some great insights to share.
 You can check out a bunch of good ones I saved in my collection [here](https://github.com/kleenkanteen/interesting-articles).

 ## Being a debater
 I enjoyed grade 12 english and I think I did well, my teacher gave me a solid review on my report card.
 She also made the class interesting so I was challenged.
-We had the choice to choose a book from a list of books to read, I chose Blink by Malcolm Gladwell, great book, very interesting stories of events and psychology experiments.
-I enjoyed the class.
+Lots of text analysis and argument making.
+There was a mock debate part at the end about certain topics and we were given roles.
+I was the immigration minister of Canada, guy had an interesting story.

 If you ask my friends, they'll say I will argue about something if I disagree.
 This requires boldness also.
 I'm detailed so I'll disect an argument and belief and question someone about how they got there.
 On youtube there's something I like watching called Street Epistemology.
 First search result on youtube of it will bring up the guy who does it.
 I don't believe things blindly, I'll ask for sources.